yggdrasilradio/roguelike/README.md

 **Todo**

-- Make swords and shields actually do something
+- Swords and shields are "working," but not in a reasonable way
+- Show player, not dragon, when dragon dies

 **Done**